cheuktingli/psitip/README.rst

 - Dougherty, Randall, Chris Freiling, and Kenneth Zeger.
 "Linear rank inequalities on five or more variables." arXiv preprint arXiv:0910.0284 (2009).

 - \A. W. Ingleton, "Representation of matroids," in Combinatorial mathematics and its applications, D. Welsh, Ed.
 London: Academic Press, pp. 149-167, 1971.

+- Madiman, Mokshay.
+"On the entropy of sums."
+2008 IEEE Information Theory Workshop.
+IEEE, 2008.

+- Ruzsa, Imre Z. "Sums of finite sets."
+Number Theory: New York Seminar 1991–1995.
+Springer, New York, NY, 1996.

+- Tao, Terence.
+"Sumset and inverse sumset theory for Shannon entropy."
+Combinatorics, Probability and Computing 19.4 (2010): 603-639.